hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

   """
 }
 ```

-**`to`** The location in the staging area where the input should be placed or extracted to.
-By default this is the root.

 **`remap`** A list or multi-line string of remap rules.
 See below for details.
 If not specified the default is `[ ** ]` which means "copy
 everything to the same location" in the staging area.